mal-lang/enterpriseLang/enterpriselang probabilities/privilegeEscalationTacticWorkInProgress.md

 Display Switcher: C:\Windows\System32\DisplaySwitch.exe
 App Switcher: C:\Windows\System32\AtBroker.exe

-Remote Desktop Protcol seems to be a | parent (Having remote access to execute) and not a child. *CHECK THAT*
+Remote Desktop Protcol seems to be a | parent (Having remote access to execute feature) and not a child. *CHECK THAT*

 This technique (once you have RDP or physical access) takes no time to pull out.
-However, since the outcome depends on the version of Windows, it will need a probability distribution.
+However, since the outcome depends on the version of Windows, it might need a probability distribution.

 ### AppCert DLLs (probably needs)